Harishatummala/Atliq-Hospitality-Analysis/README.md

+This project was done as part of my internship in Unified Mentors Private LTD

 Atliq Hospitality Data Analysis

-This is the Project done during my Internship.

 Let me provide you with some details about the Atliq Hospitality project.

 Atliq Grands is a five-star hotel chain operating in four cities: Mumbai, Delhi, Bangalore, and Hyderabad.
 They have a total of seven properties, each categorized under different names: